Sachinscnpdl/PVDF_Piezoelectric/README.md

 The FTIR spectra of samples is used to quantify the absorptance spectra of different types of PVDF samples.
 The absorptance peaks of beta phase ( at 840 cm^{-1} ) and alpha phase ( at 763 cm^{-1}) are utilized to compute the  proportion of beta phase in the samples.

-# Informatics with Natural Language Processing
+# Informatics with Query Attention reinforced Natural Language Processing

 a.
 The NLP data